HOA Homeowners' Rights Task Force

 Management Company Does Not Follow Up

-by PhilMauracher, about 1 year ago
+by PhilMauracher, over 2 years ago

 2 years ago there were a series of accidents that destroyed 2 baby trees and a light pole.
 The landscaping was somewhat destroyed.
 After numerous complaints from me and others, that area remains to be re-landscaped.